YounHoyoul/com.hoyoul.wordroid/README.md

 ###User Authentication
 - Implementing the module by AOP of spring framework.
 - Monitoring the user information in http session object.
+If invalid, redirect to login page.

 ###Sign up/Logout and Join
 - Checking validation of new user id through Ajax.
 - Showing error message by JQuery.
 - Showing the strength of the password as the user inputs by jQuery.

-##Management of User
+##User's Module
-- Completed front end module(CRUDL) through Ajax with JQuery plugin "jEasyUI".
+- Completed front end module(CRUDL) through Ajax with the datagrid of JQuery plugin "jEasyUI".
 - Completed Controller and Service modules with Spring framework.
 - Completed DAO and DTO(VO) module with Hibernate framework.
 - Paging.
 - Searching by name.

-##Management of Card Set and Folder
+##Card Set and Folder's Module

-##Management of Card
+##Card's Module

 ##Study with Flash Card